 2. Tuna salad

-3. Veggies such as bell pepper, thin slices of onions, cucumber and slices tomato
+3. Veggies such as bell pepper, thin slices of onions, cucumber, and slices of tomato

 4. Slices of avocado